Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Performance

 In order to mitigate gain changes due to self-heating during the linearity experiment, the detector was read out at a very low duty cycle (at least 5 min per frame), so that the effect of self-heating was negligible.

 We estimated the non-linearity by fitting an affine function or a quadratic with non-zero value at origin.
 We acknowledge that this is not ideal, but fixing a zero offset leads to a large mismatch with our fit.
-The actual detector's transfer function most likely requires a more complex function than a low order polynomial to produce a better fit.
 In order to optimize both the residuals during our fitting process and the non-linearity itself, we included a weighting factor, $w_i$, in the estimator $E$, which is defined as

 where $y_i$ is the measured signal at exposure time $x_i$, and $p(x_i)$ is the value of the linear fit at exposure time $x_i$.
 This prevents the gain correction from increasing steeply at the lower end of the non-linearity curve when the denominator becomes smaller.